walles/exactype/README.md

 5. ```git push --tags```

 ## TODO Prioritized Beta User Issues
-* Add Settings activity with a slider for vibration duration
 * Repeating backspace removes one char too many, possibly at the final Up event of the hold
 * Add emoji support